Advocacy organization dedicated to helping children and adults with learning disabilities and other related neurological disorders.

 Information and support related to Muscular Dystrophy and related diseases, durable medical equipment, clinics, support group and social recreation

-This program of the National Cancer Institute(CIS) provides the latest and most accurate cancer information to patients, their families, the public, and health professionals.
+Provides the latest and most accurate cancer information to patients, their families, the public, and health professionals.
 Online assistance available through the LiveHelp link: https://livehelp.cancer.gov/app/chat/chat_launch.
 There is the option of listening to recorded information about cancer 24 hours a day, 7 days a week.

 Parent and self-advocacy group which shares information and has informal sports and social gatherings.

-A not-for-profit organization comprised of parents and family members of individuals with Down syndrome, self-advocates and other individuals involved with people with Down syndrome.
+Organization comprised of parents and family members of individuals with Down syndrome, self-advocates and other individuals involved with people with Down syndrome.

 Based on the activities of individual chapters, the Easter Seal Society may purchase or provide assistive technology through its equipment loan program.